International Journal of Cognitive Biometrics

 IJCB publishes a wide variety of manuscripts types such as book reviews, major topic reviews, original papers, technical reports, short communications, and news reports.
 Special Issues devoted to important aspects in cognitive biometrics will be published at periodic intervals.

-- Cho, Sungzoon, Seoul National University, Republic of Korea
+- Cho, Sungzoon, Seoul National University, South Korea

 - Deravi, Farzin, University of Kent, UK

-- Gorunescu, Florin, University of Medicine and Pharmacy, Romania
+- Gorunescu, Florin, University of Medicine and Pharmacy of Craiova, Romania

 - Salem, Abdel-badeeh M., Ain Shams University, Egypt